sagefy/sagefy/docs/pages/data_structure.md

 - Defined by a set of components and other modules
 - Describes larger sets of goals and objectives, such as American Sign Language or Japanese Art History
 - May contain own application units that would require most or all of the components in the set.

-*More notes*
-- Add language and geographic tags to information, practice, etc
-- Add translations for learning objectives

 * * *